 The cleaning industry is a very dynamic sector as it represents one of the largest services required by both public and private enterprises.
 Many risks and hazards threaten professional cleaners, though, including: exposure to hazardous substances, like biological agents which can cause asthma, allergies, and blood-borne infections; slips, trips, and falls, especially when working in a wet, slippery environment; and, electrical hazards from equipment used during work.

 According to Joe Miller Law, Ltd, there are many other forms of workplace dangers employees may be exposed to, but most of these can be averted, if not completely prevented, with due diligence and strict compliance with OSHA stipulations, as well as through job hazard analysis and risk mapping.
 Riverside, California attorneys could help people who have been injured in workplace accidents through the difficult process of applying for workers’ compensation benefits after an injury.
 If worst comes to worst, a lawyer could also figure out whether or not a lawsuit is necessary.

 Many times in the past, employers have hired job applicants, only to land them in inappropriate positions since applicant evaluation involved only simple aptitude tests or a run through of the applicant’s resume.
-This hiring method has, more often than not, resulted to stressed and unproductive employees, absenteeism, fast employee turnover, workplace accidents and costly claims (compensation) – losses and costs that manifest some sort of failure (whatever or wherever it is) on the company’s part.
+This hiring method has, more often than not, resulted in stressed and unproductive employees, absenteeism, fast employee turnover, workplace accidents, and costly claims (compensation) – losses and costs that manifest some sort of failure (whatever or wherever it is) on the company’s part.
 Today, allowing a professional functional employment testing firm will help employers not only to do away with all those unwanted eventualities, but hire the right and best people and land them in jobs most appropriate for them.